dybran/Project-25/Project-25.md

 `$ kubectl apply -f artifactory-nginx.yaml -n tools`

+After updating the ingress above, the artifactory will be inaccessible through the browser.

 The most significant updates to the ingress definition is the annotations and tls sections.